LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

 1. Previous target in the active context.
 2. Next target in the active context.
-3. Previous horizontal peer at the active authored heading level; an unheaded context has no horizontal heading lane.
+3. Previous semantic region in native focus order.
-4. Next horizontal peer at the active authored heading level; an unheaded context has no horizontal heading lane.
+4. Next semantic region in native focus order.
 5. Broaden to the closest available shallower authored heading rank.
 From an unheaded context, enter the deepest authored level present.
 6. Narrow to the closest available deeper authored heading rank on the current